casparhu23/insurance_cross_sell/README.md

 ![](README_files/figure-gfm/unnamed-chunk-28-1.png)<!-- -->

-From the result we see the optimal number of trees to use with our current set of parameters is 300 so we are still fitting an appropriate number of trees.
-We will change number of trees to 450 instead of 500.
+From the result we see the optimal number of trees to use with our current set of parameters is around 400 so we are still fitting an appropriate number of trees.
+We will change number of trees to 400 instead of 500.

 We will now tune the `subsample` and `colsample_by_tree` parameters: